kedro-org/kedro/docs/source/configuration/advanced_configuration.md

 # Advanced configuration
 ...

-### Configuration patterns
+## Configuration patterns

-This logic is specified by `config_patterns` in the configuration loader classes.
+The configuration loader loads files based on regex patterns that specify the naming convention for configuration files.
+These patterns are specified by `config_patterns` in the configuration loader classes.
 By default those patterns are set as follows for the configuration of catalog, parameters, logging and credentials:

 ```python
 config_patterns = {